skjolber/Fagmote/Android/Near Field Communications/README.md

 then verify that the code is working.
 Do you see the new Text Record in the log the second time you scan the tag?

 ### c.
-Increment the number stored as text in the Text Record each time the tag is scanned
+Increment the number stored in the Text Record on tag scan
 In the onNewIntent() method

 1. Detect og read the NDEF message and filter out the Text Record.
 2. Get the Text Record text, parse and increment the number
 3. Compose a new NDEF message and write it to the tag